Email Updates from CTP

 Stay current on CTP's tobacco regulatory science and research efforts, tobacco scientific publications and study findings, CTP grants, and much more by signing up for the Center's quarterly newsletter.

 In This Issue…

-FDA has committed to advance two product standards: one to ban menthol as a characterizing flavor in cigarettes and another to ban all characterizing flavors (including menthol) from cigars.
+FDA posts the list of deemed new tobacco products for which a premarket application was submitted and withdraws a premium cigar notice from the Unified Agenda.
 Learn more in this latest issue of Spotlight on Science, a quarterly research and science digest from FDA’s Center for Tobacco Products (CTP).

 - More About CTP Research

 List of Deemed New Tobacco Products

 On May 20, 2021, FDA posted the list of deemed new tobacco products for which a premarket application was submitted to FDA via the Premarket Tobacco Product Application (PMTA) pathway by Sept.
 9, 2020.
 The list includes over 6 million products.

 In February, FDA posted the list of deemed new tobacco products with timely applications submitted to FDA via the Substantial Equivalence (SE) and Exemption from SE Request (EX REQ) pathways.
 At the time, the PMTA list was still being compiled due to the large number of applications, size of applications, and other factors.
 FDA also had to ensure that the development and posting of the list was done in accordance with applicable laws; for example, FDA needed to contact each individual applicant to request the dates of initial marketing and current marketing status of each product for which an application was submitted by the Sept.
 9, 2020 deadline.
 FDA used this information to determine if the existence of the pending application could be disclosed to the public.

 Please note that FDA has not independently verified the information provided by applicants about the current marketing status of their products.